ZenMule/miaozhang/content/authors/admin/_index.md

 superuser: true

 ---

-I am a postdoctoral researcher at the University of Zurich (PI: Eleanor Chodroff).
-I am currently working on a project that utilizes a cross-linguistic large scale phonetic corpus ([VoxCommunis Corpus](https://osf.io/t957v/)) to examine phonetic universals and variabilities.
-My research interests also covers the production of vowel sequence, tone, consonant laryngeal contrast, and their interaction with linguistic prosody.
-In general, I consider my research approach is that of Laboratory Phonology.
-I received my Ph.D. degree in Linguistics from the University at Buffalo, SUNY.
+I am a Postdoctoral Researcher associated with the University of Zurich under the supervision of Dr. [Eleanor Chodroff](https://www.eleanorchodroff.com/).
+My ongoing scholarly endeavors are centered on the systematic exploration of phonetic universals and variability through the application of a cross-linguistic large-scale phonetic corpus, specifically the [VoxCommunis Corpus](https://osf.io/t957v/).
+Adopting the tenets of Laboratory Phonology as my theoretical framework, my research spans a diverse array of topics, encompassing the intricate dynamics of vowel sequences, tone, consonant laryngeal contrast, and their nuanced interactions with linguistic prosody.

+I hold a Ph.D. in Linguistics from the University at Buffalo, SUNY.
+My doctoral dissertation delved into the effect of linguistic prosody on the production of vowel sequences in Mandarin Chinese, English, and Japanese.

 {{< icon name="envelope" pack="fas" >}}miao dot zhang at uzh dot ch